 The UvA has decided to establish an independent ombudsperson for undesirable behaviour.
 A person in this position can act from outside the line organisation, is there for students and staff memebrs and should contribute to a safer environment and more efficient procedures.

-In September 2019 Jacqueline Schoone was appointed interim ombudsperson.
+In September 2019 Jacqueline Schoone was appointed acting ombudsperson.
 She has experience in the field of social safety in an academic environment.
-Jacqueline will prepare for a structural fulfillment of the position in 2020 and will serve as ombudsperson until then.
+Jacqueline will prepare for a structural fulfillment of the position in 2021 and will serve as ombudsperson until the end of 2020.

 Please note that, despite the current corona measures it is still possible to contact the ombudsperson.
 You can call or email her to arrange an appointment via Skype or Zoom.

 The ombudsperson will handle reports and sinals from students and staff as an independent and impartial party, and can initiate their own investigations.
 The interim ombudsperson will prepare the ground for a more permanent fulfilment of the position.
 During this period it needs to become clear how the ombudsperson relates to the existing departments and figures people can turn to to discuss and submit complaints at the UvA: the complaints committee, diversity officers, the confidential adviser for employment and legal position, confidential advisers for undesirable behaviour, occupational health and social work, student councellors and student psychologists.

 A safe and diverse learning and working environmentment depends on many different factors.
 The position of ombudsperson can contribute to this, but every student and staff member has joint responsibility for helping create a positive study and working environment for themselves and others.

 In 2024 the Executive Board and advisory consultative bodies will evaluate the position to decide whether or not it will be continued.
 Apart from the position of ombudsperson itself, the evaluation will also assess whether the division of tasks and cooperation with the other relevant parties in the domain of social safety is clear.